 Measurement

-This indicator is measured in the Canadian Community Health Survey (CCHS).
-For this indicator, persons with access to supplementary health insurance are those who have insurance, either through their own plan or through another provider, that covers all or some of the costs of their prescription medications or long-term care (including home care).
+This indicator is measured in Survey on Health Care Access and Experiences (SHCAE-PSC) and the Survey on Health Care Access and Experiences – Virtual Care and Pharmaceuticals (SHCAE-VCP).
+For this indicator, persons with access to supplementary health insurance are those who have insurance, either through their own plan or through someone else’s (e.g., private, government, non-insured health benefit, or employer-paid plans), that covers all or some of the costs of their prescription medications.

 Survey respondents are asked: